The Holocaust in Hungary: Aid and Rescue Committee

+Carl Lutz

+Carl Lutz was a Swiss diplomat.
+He served as the Swiss Vice-Consul in Budapest, Hungary, from 1942 until the end of World War II.
+He is credited with saving tens of thousands of Jews during the Second World War, marking the largest diplomatic rescue mission of the Holocaust.

+Due to his actions, half of the Jewish population of Budapest survived and was not deported to Nazi extermination camps during the Holocaust.
+He was awarded the title of Righteous Among the Nations by Yad Vashem.

 Joel Brand

 Joel Brand, a leading member of the Budapest Aid and Rescue Committee, became known for his efforts to negotiate with Eichmann to stop the deportations.
 In a meeting with Brand in Budapest on 25 April 1944, Eichmann offered to exchange one million Jews for 10,000 trucks from the Allies, to be used exclusively on the Eastern Front.
 Eichmann called the proposal "blood for goods".
 Using German travel documents, Brand travelled to Turkey to transmit the offer to the Jewish Agency, but the British government put an end to the talks by arresting Brand and leaking details to the media.
 On 20 July The Times called the proposal by the Germans "one of the most loathsome" stories of the war and that Germany had reached a "new level of fantasy and self-deception."